barchart/alerting-service-public/docs/content/concepts/defining_alerts.md

 │   │   └── Operand: ($600)
 ```

-Finally, a **publisher** defines the notification instructions for a specific alert.
+Finally, a **publisher** describes instructions for notifying the alert's owner when the alert's conditions are met.
 In most cases, an alert will not have publisher objects.
-Instead, it's common to define default notification rules which apply to all the alerts owned by a specific user.
+Instead, it's common to define universal notification instructions on a user-by-user basis.

 Finally, here is the *actual* JSON object, representing the alert: